chinarjoshi/covid19-date-selector/README.md

 This is a web API to allow the user to visualize a snapshot of the COVID-19 situation in the USA on a specific day.
 The user can see exactly how many cases there were in a specific county in this snapshot of time.

 ## How I built it
 This application is built using Dash with Python, the Plotly library to generate the choropleth map, and the Bootstrap framework to quickly develop the CSS.
+The New York Time's COVID-19 dataset was used along with a JSON map of the United States from Plotly.

 ## Challenges I ran into
 It was difficult to actually find the data in a usable form online, because it was either fragmented or contained irrelevant data to my purpose.
 This introduced me to the pandas libraries to clean and filter the dataset.
 I've also never worked with visualizations of datasets before, so the hardest part was actually starting.